vktr274/MLP-Fashion-MNIST/README.md

 Hyperparameter tuning was performed on the Tensorflow implementation.
 To tune the hyperparameters we used the Bayesian Optimization algorithm in the Weights & Biases library.
 We tried 3 different optimizers during tuning: Adam, SGD, and RMSprop.
 The code for the tuning is available in `tf-mlp-sgd-tuning.ipynb`, `tf-mlp-adam-tuning.ipynb`, and `tf-mlp-rmsprop-tuning.ipynb` in the `src` directory for SGD, Adam, and RMSprop, respectively.

 During tuning, the network was trained 150 times in total - 50 times with different permutations of hyperparameters for each optimizer.
 The metrics we monitored during tuning were the training loss, validation loss, training accuracy, and validation accuracy.
-The hyperparameters we tuned are the learning rate, momentum, batch size, number of epochs, and the number of units in each hidden layer.
-The goal was to minimize the validation loss.
+The goal of the tuning was to minimize the validation loss.

 We defined the following search space for the hyperparameters for all optimizers.